U.S. Deputy Marshal and Muskogee Police Officer

 Bass Reeves roamed the American West for more than three decades, chasing murderers, thieves and whiskey smugglers.
 He usually either brought his outlaw in or left him dead.

-Reeves was born into a Paris, Texas, slave family circa 1838, and was the first African-American to be commissioned a U.S. Deputy Marshal in the flatlands west of the Mississippi River.
+Reeves was born into a Paris, Texas, slave family circa 1838, and was commissioned a U.S. Deputy Marshal in the flatlands west of the Mississippi River.

-Reeves has became the most famous of all US Deputy Marshals with many books, movies and documentaries that tell his story.
+Reeves has become the most famous of all US Deputy Marshals with many books, documentaries that tell his story.